lilejin322/ApolloLLVMCompile/README.md

 Currently, support has been implemented for four major versions of Apollo: 6.0, 7.0, 8.0, and 9.0.

-We have tested it on four CPU-only machines, and no issues have occurred.
+I have tested it on four CPU-only machines, and no issues have occurred.
 If you encounter any issues, feel free to open an issue in this repository.
 I’ll respond as soon as I see it.

 ## Quickstart